-Nearly 200 attendees from the tech industry, nonprofit and government sectors gathered at the UTSA Downtown Campus on Sept.
-25, also referred to as Tech Tuesday, to engage in a very informative discussion on the importance of digital inclusion and its correlation to achieving economic mobility and building a strong middle class.
+Nearly 200 attendees from the tech industry and nonprofit and government sectors gathered at the UTSA Downtown Campus on Sept.
+25, also referred to as Tech Tuesday, to engage in a very engaging discussion on the importance of digital inclusion.
 The event was sponsored by Tech Bloc, the UTSA College of Public Policy, Heavy Heavy, and the City of San Antonio in partnership with the Digital Inclusion Alliance of San Antonio and Goodwill Industries.
+The goal was to raise awareness about the digital divide and its social and economic effect on the community.

 The goals for the forum were to raise awareness about the digital divide and its social and economic effect on the community, learn solutions that are being developed and implemented, and discover the ways you can get involved.